NguoiDungKhongDinhDanh/mwtp-2/docs/source/index.rst

 MWTP documentation
 ==================

-:mod:`mwtp` is a parser for `MediaWiki`_ titles which relies on information provided by user (also known as `dependency injection`_) instead of using hard-coded data.
+:mod:`mwtp` is a parser for `MediaWiki`_ titles which relies on information provided by user (`dependency injection`_) instead of using hard-coded data.
 Currently it only supports Python 3.11 and later.

 It is authored and maintained by `NguoiDungKhongDinhDanh`_ (a.k.a.
 NDKDD).
 Please direct any suggestions and bug reports `to GitHub`_.